Auto Healing for Selenium Web Automation

 options.browser_version = "118.0"

-lt_options = {};
+lt_options = {}

-lt_options["username"] = "devanshb";
+lt_options["username"] = "YOUR_LAMBDATEST_USERNAME"

-lt_options["accessKey"] = "Cm0a8lbtMY5VvHWbovA2ocMn8nkT26qtlfv89K8T5IdOAiq0UU";
+lt_options["accessKey"] = "YOUR_LAMBDATEST_ACCESS_KEY"

-lt_options["project"] = "Untitled";
+lt_options["project"] = "Untitled"

-lt_options["w3c"] = True;
+lt_options["w3c"] = True

-lt_options["plugin"] = "python-python";
+lt_options["plugin"] = "python-python"

-options.set_capability('LT:Options', lt_options);
+options.set_capability('LT:Options', lt_options)

-For Ruby, you can use the following code:
+For Ruby, use the following code:

 options = Selenium::WebDriver::Options.chrome